BIO00066I Workshop 4

 In your project work, you will use the real data collected.
 But for now, we will use some mock data.
 We will use the linear model we created to predict the pNP concentration of the mock data.

-Here is how do it, using the predict function:
+Here is how to do it, using the predict function:

 #calculate predicted pNP concentration using the linear model